Rediscovering the hidden potential of lignin

 While the potential high-value uses of lignin are various, only a few have been successfully commercialized.
 This is mainly due to the heterogeneous structure of lignin: as its precise composition varies from one batch to the next, it is challenging to establish effective processing procedures.

-Overcoming the challenges in lignin utilization
+Laboratory testing to overcome the challenges in lignin utilization

 Understanding the composition and properties of each batch of lignin is key to its successful utilization.
 A range of different laboratory analyses is required to determine a lignin sample's precise content and properties.